Collège de droit in France: Since 2009: Grande école du droit from University of Paris-Sud

 Created by University of Paris-Sud in 2009 is a four-year program leading to a master's degree in commercial law.
 It is designed to allow students to distinguish themselves in the field of law.

 Since 2009: Collège de droit de Montpellier

-Created by University of Montpellier in 2009, two-year degree very much focused on the classical study of law, particularly through the ancient languages.
+Created by University of Montpellier in 2009, three-year degree very much focused on the classical study of law, particularly through the ancient languages.
 Their motto is a quote from Seneca.

 Since 2010: Collège supérieur de droit de Toulouse

 Created by Toulouse 1 University Capitole in 2010, two-year degree which prepares students for a high level of law studies.

 Since 2010: Collège de droit from University of La Réunion

 Created by University of La Réunion in 2010, two-year degree which emphasizes language learning, especially English.

 Since 2010: Collège de droit de Lyon

 Created by Jean Moulin University Lyon 3 in 2010, three-year degree which primarily promotes contact between undergraduates for their network.

 The "Association du Collège de droit de l'Université Jean Moulin Lyon III" was created in 2014 to create cohesion between the students of the Collège de droit.